13 Greatest Irish Symbols That Will Blow Your Mind

 Triskele Irish symbols Happy Irish Wanderers

-Origin: The Triskele, or Triple Spiral, is an ancient symbol that predates Christianity.
-It appears in Neolithic carvings at sites such as Newgrange, dating back to around 3200 BC.
+Origin: The Triskele, or Triple Spiral, is an ancient Celtic symbol that predates Christianity.
+The most famous triskele is carved numerous times in and out at one of Irelands’ best attractions, the megalithic site of Newgrange, dating back to around 3200 BC.

 Triskele tattoos Irish symbols Happy Irish Wanderers